Object-Oriented Programming II

 - For methods and fields:

-- Accessible to everyone with no restrictions
+public- Accessible to everyone with no restrictions

 - The author of a class controls how users of that class will interact with it by deciding what methods will be

-- Fields should (almost never) be
+public - Fields should (almost never) be

-, as this exposes the class' underlying implementation (thus breaking abstraction) - Since a class'
+public, as this exposes the class' underlying implementation (thus breaking abstraction) - Since a class'

-method is how outside users run the program associated with that class, it must always bepublic
+mainmethod is how outside users run the program associated with that class, it must always bepublic

-- Only accessible in the class where they are declared
+private- Only accessible in the class where they are declared

 - Appropriate for fields and "helper" methods that support the functionality of

-methods (but don't make sense to be called directly by code using the class)
+publicmethods (but don't make sense to be called directly by code using the class)

 - We will likely only ever use

-- Accessible to all classes declared in the same package and any extension to the class whether in the same package or not
+publicandprivatein this course, but there are two other access levels in between these two which I will include here for completeness protected- Accessible to all classes declared in the same package and any extension to the class whether in the same package or not

 - default (i.e., what you get when no access modifier is given)